OndrejNepozitek/Edgar-Unity/docs/guides/room-template-customization.md

 ### `Default`

 The default tilemaps structure is what you get when you create a room template via the *Create* menu dialogue.
-This structure of tilemaps is *fixed*, meaning that if you customize the structure of some of your room templates, the resulting structure will always be the same. **Therefore, it is not recommended to make any changes to the structure of tilemaps when using this mode,** as it can lead to unexpected results.
+This structure of tilemaps is *fixed*, meaning that if you customize the structure of some of your room templates, the resulting structure will always be the same. **Therefore, it is not recommended making any changes to the structure of tilemaps when using this mode,** as it can lead to unexpected results.

 ### `FromExample`